 The Cornell Survey and Assessment Review Group (CSARG) coordinates, supports, and reviews data collection efforts that rely upon members of the Cornell community as participants.
 Cornell professionals can seek guidance from CSARG for any data collection project, large or small, whether involving Cornell students, staff or faculty as participants.
 While web-based surveys are the most common methodology proposed, the committee focus includes and encourages the use of other data collection methods such as interviews or focus groups.

 Contact CSARG About Your Project

 Depending upon the scope of the project and the nature of the advice being sought, you may request and receive CSARG guidance very informally — for example, by emailing or talking with one or a few committee members.
 See our member list below for contact information.

-Data collection projects that are larger in scope should be formally reviewed by the committee before they are initiated.
-Information on when and how to submit a project proposal for CSARG review is available here.
+Data collection projects that are larger in scope should be shared with the committee before they are initiated.
+Use the link above to share information about your survey.

 The committee is comprised of representatives from Student and Campus Life (SCL), Institutional Research and Planning (IRP), and elsewhere at Cornell — all with expertise in assessment and research methods.
 Our member list and contact information is available here.